k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 <img src="images/settings_masking_advanced.png" style="zoom: 80%;" />

-The Advanced Masking Settings are defined per each classification using the above popup.
+The Advanced Masking Settings are defined per each Classification using the above pop-up window.
 The Submit button in the popup screen keeps the data in the client until the save is done using the Save button on the **PII & Masking Setup** tab.
 Then the **catalog_classification_generators** MTable is updated in the Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project tree.

 The Advanced Masking Settings are available starting V8.0.